R2U2/r2u2/README.md

 To run R2U2 over a simulated trace:

-1) Write a MLTL specification file as described by `compiler/README.md`
+1) Write a specification file as described by `compiler/README.md` (or using an example from `examples/`).

-2) Write a CSV file with your signal inputs and a header naming them
+2) Write a CSV file with your signal inputs and a header naming them.

 3) Feed those files to the C2PO formula compiler: